jsem-nerad/jsem-nerad/README.md

 ## About me
-I am a 15 year old student and a Python developer and Mathematics Enthusiast.
+I am a 15 year old student, Python developer and mathematics enthusiast.

-I love trigonometry and graph functions
+I love trigonometry and graph functions.